Skip to content

 Ufabulum

 I suppose Tom Jenkinson requires no introduction.
 Any child of electronica should be familiar with his contribution to the evolution of music since his debut, Feed Me Weird Things (Rephlex, 1996).
-And even though, Jenkinson joined the Warp family in 1997, way after Autechre and Aphex Twin, his Squarepusher sound is still one of the staple commodities of the British label, and electronic music itself.
-Those who somehow missed the era of Squarepusher’s Amen breaks and broken glitchy drums, need only to dig through his vast catalog to catch up.
-Among these, I highly recommend Hard Normal Daddy (1997), Big Loada, (1997), Selection Sixteen (1999), Go Plastic (2001), Venus No. 17 (2004) and my personal favorite, Do You Know Squarepusher (2002).
+And even though Jenkinson joined the Warp family in 1997, way after Autechre and Aphex Twin, his Squarepusher sound is still one of the staple commodities of the British label, and electronic music itself.
+Those who somehow missed the era of Squarepusher’s Amen breaks and broken glitchy drums, need only to dig through his vast catalogue to catch up.
+Among these, I highly recommend Hard Normal Daddy (1997), Big Loada, (1997), Selection Sixteen (1999), Go Plastic (2001), Venus No. 17 (2004) and my personal favourite, Do You Know Squarepusher (2002).

 I would have preferred to stay away from regurgitating Jenkinson’s vast discography, especially since I consider him an artist prominent enough for you to know, but in this case the storyline is important to revisit, to traverse his ample sonic arc.
 At the peak of this curve, we find Squarepusher [whose name, he claims, is derived from his past of dealing LSD saturated blotter squares, and hence pushing squares] tweaking the knobs of destructive DSP boxes and slicing up drum loops into a dizzying typhoon of collapsing beats, to what back then, as a precursor to breakcore, felt to be the most mind-warping, accelerated music I have ever heard.
-With an added sprinkle of AFX-like banter, as is the case with one of my all-time favorite EPs, My Red Hot Car (2001), Squarepusher was unstoppable and without a doubt at the top of his game.
+With an added sprinkle of AFX-like banter, as is the case with one of my all-time favourite EPs, My Red Hot Car (2001), Squarepusher was unstoppable and without a doubt at the top of his game.

 Around 2004, for his Ultravisitor release, Jenkinson began experimenting with live sound, layering many juxtaposed pieces with Spanish guitar and his very special fretted bass.
-The music began approaching future jazz territory, until in 2008, Just A Souvenir found Squarepusher’s sound all but unrecognizable among the leftfield, fusion, and art-rock riffs.
+The music began approaching future jazz territory, until in 2008, Just A Souvenir found Squarepusher’s sound all but unrecognisable among the leftfield, fusion, and art-rock riffs.
 For the latter, Jenkinson walked away from the computer monitor and performed all live takes, recording the instrumentals for entire tracks all the way through.
 The 2010 follow-up, in which Squarepusher introduced Shobaleader One‘s d’Demonstrator, left many fans confused, at times scratching their heads at the brand new chapter that Jenkinson began to write with his electro retro funk.
 Many walked away disheartened, leaving the album in a pile of flustered shameful dust.

 I look at my work quite critically, I see it as a very splintered, quite messy – specifically with reference to my recorded output which spans 18 years now.
 It’s a great, big fucking mess.
 In this [one recurring] dream, this one piece of music is the final part of the puzzle which makes sense of the whole thing.
 The thing is, I’ve been having this dream for years and the painful thing on waking up is realising that the piece of music actually doesn’t exist.
 Yet it acts as an inspiration for me a lot, you think: I actually want to make that piece.
 And of course you can’t.
 You never really quite achieve the sense of completeness that it seemed to have in the dream.
 But still, it’s a valid inspirational force.